Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Benchmarks and demonstrations

 In Figure \ref{fig:w7x_sg}, we present the results for the W7-X boundary.
-The shape gradient is computed with the same resolution used for the benchmark in Section \ref{sec:area_shape_gradient}.
-We see that the shape gradient for $||B_n||_2$ is again peaked in the region of large convexity and slightly negative in the region of concavity.
-This indicates that the normal field could be reduced by pushing the surface inward in the sharp convex regions and outward in the concave regions.
-We see that the shape gradient for $||K||_2$ similarly has a large magnitude in the convex region.
+The parameter derivatives with respect to modes with $m \le 30$ and $|n/N_P| \le 30$ are computed on a grid with $N_{\overline{\theta}} = N_{\zeta} = 100$, and the shape gradient is discretized with a Fourier series with the same set of modes.
+We see that the shape gradient for $||B_n||_2$ is again peaked in the regions of large convexity and slightly negative in the regions of concavity.
+This indicates that the normal field could be reduced by pushing the surface inward in the sharply convex regions and outward in the concave regions.
+We see that the shape gradient for $||K||_2$ similarly has a large magnitude in the convex regions.
 Considering the shape gradient of $||B_n||_2$ with the additional constraints, we see that the trends are qualitatively similar.

 Finally, we mention that the calculations presented in this Section rely on the choice of the offset distance, $a$.
 We find that the trends presented here do not strongly vary with this choice.
 This is consistent with the observations in \citep{Paul2018}.